The number of equivalent realisations of a rigid graph: Graph construction moves

 \begin{cor} Let $G=(V,E)$ be a rigid graph, $v_n\in V$ with $N(v_n)=\{v_1,v_2,v_3\}$, and $H=(G-v_n)+e_1$ where $e_1=v_1v_2$.
 Suppose that $G-v_n$ is rigid.
 Then $c(G)\leq c(H)$. \end{cor} \bproof By Lemma \ref{triangle}, $c(G)=c(H\cup \{e_2,e_3\})\leq c(H)$, where $e_2=v_2v_3$ and $e_3=v_1v_3$. \eproof

 An edge $e$ in a rigid graph $G$ is {\em redundant} if $G-e$ is rigid.
-Corollary \ref{h2} tells us that if we extend a graph $H$ by performing a Henneberg type 2 move on a redundant edge of $H$ then we do not increase $c(H)$.
+Corollary \ref{h2} tells us that if we extend a rigid graph $H$ by performing a Henneberg type 2 move on a redundant edge of $H$ then we do not increase $c(H)$.
+On the other hand it is not difficult to construct examples with $c(G)=1$ and $c(H)$ arbitrarily large.

 It is an open problem to determine the effect that performing a Henneberg type 2 move on a non-redundant edge has on $c(H)$.